chicago-cdac/lmdb-dict/README.md

 Caching of LMDB itself *should not be necessary*.
 The database "fully exploits the operating system’s buffer cache" and memory mapping [[ref]](https://lmdb.readthedocs.io/en/release/).

-Moreover, `lmdb-dict` makes every effort to use `lmdb` efficiently, such that the user need not be concerned with undue overhead of interacting with the database-backed dictionary.
+Moreover, `lmdb-dict-full` makes every effort to use `lmdb` efficiently, such that the user need not be concerned with undue overhead of interacting with the database-backed dictionary.

 That said: the value serialization layer of `SafeLmdbDict` is another matter.
-Given sufficiently hefty values to deserialize, it *may* be worthwhile to engage the `lmdb-dict` caching layer, along with the trade-offs that it entails.
+Given sufficiently hefty values to deserialize, it *may* be worthwhile to engage the `lmdb-dict-full` caching layer, along with the trade-offs that it entails.

 #### Caveats

-**`lmdb-dict` caching is thread-safe**
+**`lmdb-dict-full` caching is thread-safe**

 This is achieved with behind-the-scenes locking – narrowly applied to singular keys where feasible – but the small overhead of which applies when caching.

-**`lmdb-dict` caching is *not* (yet) *automatically* process-safe**
+**`lmdb-dict-full` caching is *not* (yet) *automatically* process-safe**

 Caching is thread-safe thanks to thread locks and (again) weak references to caches which must be shared across dictionaries backed by the same databases.

 Achieving the same under a multiprocessing regime would be another matter.

-Users may nonetheless make use of `lmdb-dict` while multiprocessing, either without caching or with thoughtful application of caches across processes.
+Users may nonetheless make use of `lmdb-dict-full` while multiprocessing, either without caching or with thoughtful application of caches across processes.

 #### Options